brandontrabucco/insta-dev/README.md

 )
 ```

-This example will run the `InstaPipeline` to collect agent trajectories for `example task` on `example.com`, and will save observations, actions, and evaluations to `./data`.
+This example will run the `InstaPipeline` to collect agent trajectories for `retrieve a news article on US politics` starting from `duckduckgo.com`, and will save observations, actions, and evaluations to `./data`.
 Running the `create_demo_videos` function after running the `InstaPipeline` will visualize agent behaviors in the data by rendering MP4 videos, and accepts parameters for filtering trajectories by the estimated probability of success (see `success_threshold` above), and other conditions.

 Videos are saved to `./data/videos` by default.